Accelerating Magnetic Resonance T1\r{ho} Mapping Using Simultaneously Spatial Patch-based and Parametric Group-based Low-rank Tensors (SMART): Material and Methods

 $\textbf B_{\tilde{i}}$ is considered similar to $\textbf B_i$ when the distance is less than a predefined threshold $\lambda_m$.
-To reduce the complexity, we just compare the candidates within a specified search radius $r$ and limit the maximum similar patch number to $N_{p,max}$.
+We compare the candidates within a specified search radius $r$ and limit the maximum similar patch number to $N_{p,max}$ to reduce the complexity.
 If more image patches are matched to $\textbf B_i$, only the $N_{p,max}$ patches with the highest degree of similarity are involved in the group for further processing.